Telefilm Talent to Watch Program

 - be Canadian citizens, within the definition of the Citizenship Act, or permanent residents within the definition of the Immigration and Refugee Protection Act;

-Note that producers who have previously produced one feature film that has received funding under this Program (formerly known as the “Micro-Budget Production Program”) are also considered emerging talent.
-Additionally, Telefilm will show flexibility in the eligibility evaluation of key creatives who have previously produced, written, or directed a feature film project of micro-budget scope* funded outside of this Program and had a limited release.
+Note that producers who have previously produced one feature film that has received funding under this program (previously known as the Micro-Budget Production Program) are also considered emerging talent.
+Additionally, Telefilm will show flexibility in the eligibility evaluation of key creatives who have previously produced, written or directed a feature film project of micro-budget scope (i.e. films which were self-financed, or produced within a festival incubator or

 To be eligible, a project must: